Calvert Wright Architecture645 Broadway, nr. Bleecker St., fifth fl.; 212-475-3531; spatialdiscipline.com

 D’Apostrophe Design392 Broadway, nr.
 Walker St., second fl.; 212-965-1077; dapostrophe.com

 Belgium-born designer Francis D’Haene creates luminous, gallerylike interiors for art-world notables such as Dominique Lévy and Stellan Holm.

 D’Aquino Monaco214 W. 29th St., nr.
 Seventh Ave., Ste.
 1202; 212-929-9787; daquinomonaco.com

-Architects and interior designers Francine Monaco and Carl D’Aquino transform spaces with a wide range of eighteenth- to twentieth-century influences.
+Architects and interior designers Francine Monaco and Carl D’Aquino transform spaces with a wide range of 18th- to 20th-century influences.
 They might use black-and-white Fornasetti wallpaper or repurpose Art Deco screens for the entry to a master suite.